kasper-piskorski/docs/pages/documentation/1-the-basics/migration-tutorial.md

     </owl:NamedIndividual>
 <\rdf:RDF>
 ```

-The ontology defines a single class (type) Person as well as two instances of the class - individuals Witold and Stefan.
-The ontology defines properties hasAncestor and its inverse isAncestorOf as well as hasParent and isParentOf properties.
-The hasAncestor property is defined as transitive and additionally defines a property chain which corresponds to the rule:
+The ontology defines a single class (type) `Person` as well as two instances of the class - individuals `Witold` and `Stefan`.
+The ontology defines properties `hasAncestor` and its inverse `isAncestorOf` as well as `hasParent` and `isParentOf` properties.
+The `hasAncestor` property is defined as transitive and additionally defines a property chain which corresponds to the rule:

 ```
 hasAncestor(X, Y) :- hasParent(X, Z), hasAncestor(Z, Y)
 ```

-Upon migration, the OWL ontology will be mapped to the Mindmaps Model.
-The following graql statement inserts an equivalent structure to the one obtained through the migration mapping:
+Upon migration, the OWL ontology will be mapped to the MindmapsDB Model.
+The following Graql statement inserts an equivalent structure to the one obtained through the migration mapping:

 ```
 insert